theoptips/mentor_FAQ/FAQ_ML.md

 - FAQ 016 Where to find my AWS promotional credit?
 Included AWS credit for GPU training Ans 014
 - FAQ 017 Tell me more about benchmarking.
 Answer 015
 - FAQ 018 Cannot find ml.p2.xlarge in limit request Access to GPU. "on the aws console, when i search for p2.xlarge, there's just no result at all."
 Ans 16
-- FAQ 019 ResourceLimitExceeded: An error occurred (ResourceLimitExceeded) when calling the CreateEndpoint operation Ans 17 Ans 19
+- FAQ 019 ResourceLimitExceeded: An error occurred (ResourceLimitExceeded) when calling the CreateEndpoint operation Ans 17 Ans 19 Ans 20
 - FAQ 020 What are the differences of aws sagemaker instance types.
 What is `ml.p2.xlarge` Ans 18